Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure number under 'Basket' icon, is `0` and color `rgb(220, 149, 35, 1)`.
 - Ensure number under 'Basket' icon, accumulates the total each time a 'Product' is added and displays number accordingly.
-- When search icon is click with empty field user is redirected to `Products`` page and error message is displayed.
+- When search icon is click with empty field user is redirected to `Products` page and error message is displayed.
-- Ensure search function works and searches ar emade in 'Product' details and 'Product' description.
+- Ensure search function work with searches made in 'Product' details and 'Product' description
 - Test various product category searches.
 - Ensure all three icons turn from orange (`rgb(220, 149, 35, 1)`) to
   `rgb(220, 149, 35, 0.6)` when hover over.